-The issue of whether to run your business as a company or a sole trader or partnership is an important decision.
-In this factsheet, we summarise the relevant tax changes which apply and show the potential tax savings currently available from operating as a company.
+The issue of whether to run your business as a company or a sole trader or partnership is an important one.
+In this factsheet, we summarise the potential tax savings available from operating as a company.

-The examples below give an indication of the 2016/17 tax savings that may be achievable for husband and wife who are currently in partnership.
+The examples below give an indication of the 2018/19 tax savings that may be achievable for a husband and wife who are currently in partnership.

 |Tax and NI payable:||£||£||£|